Novatec OE skewers £15 per pair

 These are a lightweight, external cam skewer with a titanium shaft and aluminium mechanism.
 They clamp well and weigh a humble 45g/pair.
 There is no branding on these skewers, they are plain black.

-Campagnolo New Old Stock skewers £21 per pair
+Campagnolo New Old Stock skewers (no longer available from DCR Wheels)

 An entry level Campagnolo skewer.
 They have plastic coated end caps and a steel shaft with an internally canned mechanism.
 The levers say Campagnolo on them.
 They are a basic but solid skewer and very good value.

-VIA Titanium Quick Release skewers £34 per pair
+VIA Titanium Quick Release skewers (no longer available from DCR Wheels)

 These are the first lightweight skewers in the lineup (42.5g per pair).
 They come with a titanium shaft and carbon/alloy lever.
 The aluminium components come in black, silver, blue, gold and red.
 The mechanism is an external cam.